Getting the Right AuDHD Diagnosis and Testing for Your Child

 Struggles with Focus and Organization

-One of the key symptoms is difficulty maintaining focus.
+One of the key ADHD symptoms is difficulty maintaining focus.
 This may manifest as trouble completing tasks or following through on instructions.
 Organization and time management can also be significant challenges.

 Social Interaction Challenges